dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Participate in academic conferences or webinars to learn about ongoing debates and open questions.
 - Network with researchers and discuss potential research gaps.
 - Seek insights from experts in your field through collaborations or mentorship.
+- Engage in discussions with fellow researchers and colleagues
+- Benefit from their expertise and perspectives on potential research gaps

 ## Use Research Gap Tools
 - Utilize tools like systematic review frameworks or Al-driven platforms' g., Litmaps, Research Rabbit) to identify underexplored areas.